 The program requires 73 semester hours which includes courses in liberal arts and radiologic technology such as:

 - Medical Terminology

 - Radiation Protection and Biology

 - Radiographic Practicums (clinical training)

 The Radiographic Practicum courses (12 credit hours-approximately 1750 clock hours) allow the students to practice the theories taught at Xavier and apply them in a clinical setting.
-The clinical hours are scheduled Monday through Friday (no weekends) during the day time with the exception of two weeks of second shift (2:30 pm to 11:00 pm or 3:00 pm to 11:30 pm) in the summer months.
+The clinical hours are scheduled Monday through Friday (no weekends) between the hours of 7:00 am and 3:30 pm with the exception of two weeks of second shift (2:00 pm to 10:00 pm or 3:00 pm to 11:00 pm) in the summer months.
 (See the schedule of didactic courses and clinical education under the Program Curriculum tab.)

 Upon successful completion of the program, students receive an Associate Degree in Science and are eligible to apply to the American Registry of Radiologic Technology (ARRT) to take their certification examination.